wonyoung-jang/fllc-scheduler-ga/README.md

 -   `weight_mean`: Average fitness of all teams.
 -   `weight_variation`: How much team fitnesses can vary.
 -   `weight_range`: How far apart the best and worst team fitnesses are.
+-   `obj_weight_breaktime`: The proportion that schedules should be weighted on breaktime.
+-   `obj_weight_locations`: The proportion that schedules should be weighted on locations.
+-   `obj_weight_opponents`: The proportion that schedules should be weighted on opponents.
+-   `zeros_penalty`: The fitness penalty for any back to back rounds.
+-   `minbreak_penalty`: The fitness penalty for any stop_cycle_time-start_times under `minbreak_target`.
+-   `minbreak_target`: The minimum number of minutes between a rounds cycle stop time and the next start time that should be allowed without penalty.
+-   `min_fitness_weight`: The overall weight that a schedule's minimum team fitness affects it's normal aggregation score.

 #### Time: